datafaker-net/datafaker/docs/documentation/schemas.md

             .schemaName(tableSchemaName).dialect(SqlDialect.ORACLE).build()
     ```

-Dialect also handle SQL quote identifiers, quotes and other SQL dialect specifics.
+Dialect also handles SQL quote identifiers, quotes and other SQL dialect specifics.

 An example of batch mode: